Griefed/ServerPackCreator/README.md

 I am making this in my spare time, therefore progress is slow.
 I also just started getting into Java programming, so expect the code to be of...questionable...quality.
 If you're a Java Pro and your eyes bulge when looking at my code, by all means, you're welcome to help me improve it in any way, shape, or form.
 You're also welcome to make contributions, or fork it and make your own version of it.
-It's MIT license for a reason.
+It's LGPL-2.1 License for a reason.
 Do what you want with it.

 ## WIP!